VeritasSoftware/AspNetCore.ApiGateway/Docs/README_WebSockets.md

 Broadcast Type | Explanation
 -- | --
 All | The notification from the downstream hub will be sent to all connected Clients.
-Group | The notification from the downstream hub will be sent to all connected Clients in a Group.
+Group | The notification from the downstream hub will be sent to all connected Clients, who have subscribed to a Group.
 You must specify the **ReceiveGroup** ie group name.
-Also, Clients have to subscribe to the Group.
-Individual | The notification from the downstream hub will be sent to individual/specific Clients, who have subscribed to the route.
+Individual | The notification from the downstream hub will be sent to individual/specific Clients, who have subscribed to the Route.

 The default route BroadcastType is **All**.